mmistakes/minimal-mistakes/_pages/quotes.md

 -- Jane Austen, "Sense and Sensibility"

+_When power is scarce, a little of it is tempting._
+-- M Atwood, "The Handmaid's tale"

 _The church and the whorehouse arrived in the Far West simultaneously.
 And each would have been horrified to think it was a different facet of the same thing.
 But surely they were both intended to accomplish the same thing: the singing, the devotion, the poetry of the churches took a man out of his bleakness for a time, and so did the brothels._

 -- J Steinbeck, "East of Eden"